Changhao-Xiang/MM-CodeSwitch/README.md

 ## Acknowledgements

-The model architecture was implemented with reference to [InternVL](https://github.com/OpenGVLab/InternVL).
-We thank the OpenGVLab and InternVL contributors for open-sourcing their work.
+Our model implementation builds upon [InternVL](https://github.com/OpenGVLab/InternVL).
 The evaluation code in this repository is based on [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval).
-We thank the LMMS-Lab contributors for developing and open-sourcing the project.
+We thank the contributors to InternVL and lmms-eval for developing and open-sourcing these projects.